makewebau/test-server/readme.md

 which defines the behaviour.

-The idea and original code was forked from the implementation of a web server for testing KiteTail's Zttp library by Adam Wathan et al. Do check out Zttp, and KiteTail.
+The idea and original code was forked from the implementation of a web server for testing KiteTail's Zttp library by Adam Wathan.
+Do check out Zttp, and KiteTail.

 https://github.com/kitetail/zttp
 https://kitetail.co/